2008 United States salmonellosis outbreak: Outbreak

-Contamination Source
+Investigation

 A sign posted at a Havelock, North Carolina Burger King telling customers that no tomatoes are available due to the outbreak.

-In May, 2008 the CDC, New Mexico Department of Health, Texas Department of Health, and the Indian Health Service conducted a case-control study to identify foods associated with the disease outbreak.
+In May, 2008 the CDC, New Mexico Department of Health, Texas Department of Health, and the Indian Health Service conducted a case–control study to identify foods associated with the disease outbreak.
 They found that salmonellosis was significantly associated with consuming raw tomatoes, but not with consuming salsa, guacamole, or any other food item.
 In June, a cluster of 33 cases associated with a restaurant-chain in Texas prompted the CDC and Texas Dept. of Health to conduct a second case-control study.
 Here they found illness to be significantly associated only with consuming a salsa containing canned tomatoes and raw jalapeño peppers, but not raw tomatoes.

 Raw jalapeño peppers were associated with illness in the 2008 outbreak.

 As other clusters of illness were identified, case-control studies were again performed to investigate the outbreak source.
 A multi-state case-control study in late June, 2008 associated illness with consumption of pico de gallo, corn tortillas, or fresh salsa.
 Another in Minnesota around the same time found that only raw jalapeño peppers were associated with illness.
 Additionally, in Colorado, the outbreak strain was isolated from jalapeño peppers in the home of a man who had recently been ill.
 At this point, tomatoes and jalapeño peppers were considered the most likely source of the outbreak, however a similar study conducted by the North Carolina Division of Public Health found that illness in a cluster of 13 cases was associated with consumption of a guacamole which did not contain jalapeño peppers, but instead contained serrano peppers.

 In July, 2008 the CDC isolated the outbreak strain of Salmonella from jalapeño peppers at a distributor that distributed to restaurants associated with the outbreak, and found that the peppers had likely been imported from a farm in Tamaulipas, Mexico.
 Later that month, the outbreak strain was isolated from serrano peppers from another farm in Tamaulipas.
 The outbreak strain could not be isolated from tomato samples from either of these farms, or any distributor that the CDC investigated.

 From all of this, the CDC concluded that the major sources of contamination were jalapeño peppers and serrano peppers, while tomatoes may have been an additional source early in the outbreak.
 The Mexican Agriculture Ministry had contested the findings of the CDC, claiming that the CDC samples were invalid as they were taken after the harvest.